AyaGaafar95/weather-app/README.md

 # WeatherApp

 This is an HTML5 & CSS3 & typescript "Angular" project .
-It’s about creating a responsive project about weather
+It’s about creating a responsive project about weather .
+Cool project about the weatherThe user can choose the countryhe wants to know its weather and timing

 You can take a look at the deployed link here: https://weather-app-weld-three.vercel.app/